 CleanupCode Command-Line Tool

-CleanupCode is a free command-line tool that can perform code cleanup to instantly eliminate code style violations in a project or solution and ensure a uniform code base.
-To use CleanupCode, you need to download ReSharper Command Line Tools, unzip the command line tools package, and then run:
+CleanupCode is a free cross-platform command-line tool that can perform code cleanup (fix formatting, apply syntax styles, remove redundancies, and more) in a project or solution to ensure a uniform code base.

 If you have previously worked on the target solution with ReSharper, you may have already configured code style settings.
 If so, CleanupCode will find your custom settings in .DotSettings files and apply them.

-CleanupCode will read the following preferences from ReSharper-settings files:
+CleanupCode will read the following preferences from DotSettings files:

 Code formatting rules ( and )

 If you want to configure CleanupCode on a CI server, you can make all configurations locally with ReSharper, save the settings to the Solution Team-Shared layer, and then commit the resulting YourSolution.sln.DotSettings file in the solution directory to your VCS.
 CleanupCode on the server will find and apply these settings.

 As an alternative, you can specify a path to a shared .DotSettings file (which will override settings in other settings files, if any) through the

 Configure CleanupCode with EditorConfig and Clang-Format